ApplySci/aim/README.md

 where the conversion is done back to decimal, in the app, is at the final point of display.
 This happens in [lib/score_cell.dart](lib/score_cell.dart#L12) and [server/run/run.py](server/run/run.py#L28)

-### In the app, all state is in a single global variable

-All of the state is stored in a single global state variable, of class AllState.
-I have no idea as to whether that's a good way or a bad way to do it. [lib/store.dart](lib/store.dart#L53)

 ### There's no login for the app.

 All info is public.
 This bypasses any issues around privacy policies, age requirements, etc.